Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 • A decreasing pH gradient is used for the elution of protein from anion exchange resin.

-• An increasing pH gradient is used for elution protein from cation exchange resin.
+• An increasing pH gradient is used for the elution of protein from cation exchange resin.

-Various explanations are used to explain the ion exchange chromatography principle.
+Various explanations are used to explain the working principle of ion exchange chromatography.
 Pauling and Bragg draw the similarities between ion exchange chromatography and ionic crystalline solids.

 The mechanism of noncrystalline ion exchange resin is quite similar to that of an ionic crystal.
 The resins are high molecular weight insoluble polymers or electrolytes.
 The functional groups such as HSO3H, COOH, and OH are responsible for exchanging ions.